Thyroglossal cyst: Treatment

-Thyroid scans and thyroid function studies are ordered preoperatively; this is important to demonstrate that normally functioning thyroid tissue is in its usual area.
+Thyroid scans and thyroid function studies are often ordered preoperatively; this is important to demonstrate that normally functioning thyroid tissue is in its usual area.
+An ultrasound of the neck is both inexpensive and effective; CT scans or magnetic resonance imaging are also useful, but not routinely indicated.

 Surgical management options include the Sistrunk procedure, en bloc central neck dissection, suture-guided transhyoid pharyngotomy, and Koempel's supra-hyoid technique.
 Cystectomy is an inadequate approach.

-Sistrunk Procedure
+Sistrunk procedure

-The Sistrunk procedure is the surgical resection of the central portion of the hyoid bone along with a wide core of tissue from the midline area between the hyoid and foramen cecum.
+The Sistrunk procedure, first described in 1920, is the surgical resection of the central portion of the hyoid bone along with a wide core of tissue from the midline area between the hyoid and foramen cecum.
 It involves excision not only of the cyst but also of the path's tract and branches, and removal of the central portion of the hyoid bone is indicated to ensure complete removal of the tract.
-The original Sistrunk papers (the "classic" procedure described in 1920, and the "modified" procedure described in 1928) are available on-line with a modern commentary.
+The original papers by Walter Sistrunk (the "classic" procedure described in 1920, and the "modified" procedure described in 1928) are available on-line with a modern commentary.

 In general, the procedure consists of three steps: